Holder (gridiron football): Backup quarterback

 The rationale for having a backup quarterback holding is that the quarterback is accustomed to receiving snaps from the center and long snaps from the shotgun formation.
-He also provides a threat for a fake field goal since the quarterback can throw a pass on such plays.
+The quarterback also provides a threat for a fake field goal since the quarterback can throw a pass on such plays.
 Additionally, in the event of a bad snap and an aborted kick attempt, the holder might have to become the quarterback for the play, so having an actual quarterback helps in that regard.
-Years ago in the NFL, backup quarterbacks generally held for field goal kicks.
+Before the 2010s, in the NFL, backup quarterbacks generally held for field goal kicks.

-Having the backup quarterback play as the holder has faded out in the NFL, mainly due to an NFL rule, in effect until 2011, that allowed teams to dress a third quarterback who could enter the game only in emergencies.
 However, such usage has remained rather common in collegiate football.
-Many times a quarterback who was a redshirt freshman will serve as the holder his sophomore year.
+Many times a quarterback who was a redshirt freshman will serve as the holder their sophomore year.
 It is also common in other professional leagues such as the Arena Football League (where there is no punting and are thus no punters) or the Canadian Football League, where roster size restrictions generally result in one person serving as both placekicker and punter.

 Exceptions

 There are a few NFL teams that still use a quarterback as their holder.

 New Orleans Saints – The Saints tend to run more fake field goals than any other team, and due to that they generally keep a backup in as their holder (this keeps opposing defenses in more of a zone coverage, and also helps to prevent blocked field goals).
-Their holder for a period was quarterback Luke McCown but is now punter Thomas Morstead.
+Their holders for a period were quarterback Luke McCown and punter Thomas Morstead.
 In 1970, Saints kicker Tom Dempsey kicked a 63-yard field goal, which for many years thereafter was the all-time record.
 Dempsey's holder was a defensive back named Joe Scarpati.
-There has been an urban myth going around during the intervening decades that the holder on this legendary kick was the team's colorful starting quarterback, Billy Kilmer, who did hold on occasion.
+There has been an urban myth going around during the intervening decades that the holder on this legendary kick was the team's colorful starting quarterback, Billy Kilmer.

 Dallas Cowboys – When Tony Romo was signed by the Dallas Cowboys, he was their backup quarterback, and as the backup quarterback, part of his job was to be the team's holder.
 Romo was replaced by the punter in 2010, but due to many mishandled snaps, which resulted in missed field goals, Romo returned as the team's official holder.
 The Cowboys hired a more experienced holder, Brian Moorman, in 2012; Moorman left the team at the end of the season.
 Throughout the 1990s, starting tight end Jay Novacek was the usual holder on kicks.
 During their first two Super Bowl seasons (1970 and 1971), reserve running back Dan Reeves, who was also an assistant coach, was the Cowboys' holder.
 Safety Charlie Waters was the holder during the Cowboys' runs to Super Bowl XII and Super Bowl XIII in 1977 and 1978.
+Danny White, who was both a quarterback and a punter for many seasons in the 1970s and 1980s, also served as the holder on occasion.